google/shipshape/shipshape/docs/add-an-analyzer.md

 ### Linux

-If you do not already have it, install docker
+If you do not already have it, install docker and make it usable without sudo

     $ sudo apt-get install docker-engine
+    $ sudo usermod -G docker $USER
+    $ sudo service docker.io restart

 If you do not already have it, install go by following the [go install instructions](https://golang.org/doc/install)